-[This report was sponsored by the Rockefeller Foundation under a project led by Chris Benner and Manuel Pastor.
-Considerable thanks to Gordon McGranahan and participants at a workshop held in Johannesburg for comments on an earlier draft]
+This report was sponsored by the Rockefeller Foundation under a project led by PI Chris Benner and co-PIs Manuel Pastor and Gordon McGranahan.
+Considerable thanks to Gordon McGranahan and participants at a workshop held in Johannesburg for extensive and insightful comments on an earlier draft.